BayatGames/.github/SUPPORT.md

 ## Questions

-Please chat and ask questions on [Discord][discord]!
-Jump in there and lurk, talk to us, and help others.
+We encourage you to join our [Discord community][discord] for questions and discussions!
+Our Discord server is an active space where you can engage with our team and other community members.

-You can also use each repository's dedicated discussions panel or email us directly at support@bayat.io.
+You can also use each repository's dedicated Discussions panel or contact us directly at support@bayat.io.

 ### Asking quality questions

-Help us help you!

-Spending time framing a question and adding support links or resources makes it much easier for us to help.
-It's easy to fall into the trap of asking something too specific when you're close to a problem.
-Then, those trying to help you out have to spend a lot of time asking additional questions to understand what you are hoping to achieve.

-Spending the extra time up front can help save everyone time in the long run.
+Effective questions lead to effective answers.
+When formulating your question:

-*   Try to define what you need help with:
+*   Be specific about what you need help with:
-    *   Is there something in particular you want to do?
+    *   Describe what you're trying to accomplish
-    *   What problem are you encountering and what steps have you taken to try and fix it?
+    *   Explain the problem you're encountering and what steps you've taken to resolve it
-    *   Is there a concept you're not understanding?
+    *   Identify any concepts that are unclear to you
-*   Learn about the [rubber duck debugging method][rubberduck]
+*   Consider using the [rubber duck debugging method][rubberduck] to clarify your thinking
-*   Avoid falling for the [XY problem][xy]
+*   Be aware of the [XY problem][xy] (asking about your attempted solution rather than your actual problem)
-*   Search on GitHub to see if a similar question has been asked
+*   Check if a similar question has already been asked on GitHub
-*   If possible, provide sample code, a [.NET Fiddle][dotnetfiddle] or [Repl.it][replit], or a video
+*   When possible, provide sample code, a [.NET Fiddle][dotnetfiddle], [Repl.it][replit], or a video demonstration
-*   The more time you put into asking your question, the better we can help you
+*   The more detailed and well-structured your question, the better we can assist you

 ## Contributions

-See [`CONTRIBUTING.md`][contributing] on how to contribute.
+For information on how to contribute to our projects, please refer to [`CONTRIBUTING.md`][contributing].

 ## License

 Unity assets are licensed under [Unity Asset Store Terms and EULA][license]

-All rights reserved © [Bayat][author]
+All rights reserved © [Bayat][author] 2024

 ---